New Mill, West Yorkshire

-Unsurprisingly, there were textile mills in the village such as Moorhouse & Brook, on Greenhill Bank Road, and Bower and Roebuck, nestling in the valley just off the A616 Sheffield Road.
-With the decline in traditional heavy woollen industries both these mills have now closed.
-Bower & Roebuck's Wildspur Mills provided an opportunity for property developers to convert it into flats, Moorhouse & Brook's mill has been demolished and a new housing development built on the site.
+There were textile mills in the village such as Moorhouse & Brook, on Greenhill Bank Road, and Bower and Roebuck, nestling in the valley just off the A616 Sheffield Road.
+With the decline in traditional heavy woollen industries Moorhouse & Brook has now closed.
+Bower & Roebuck continues to produce Textiles from the site in New Mill, while Moorhouse & Brook's mill has been demolished and a new housing development built on the site.

 The village is also home to the New Mill Male Voice Choir, which was established in 1991.

 New Mill was created an urban district of the West Riding of Yorkshire in 1895, and covered the parishes of Fulstone, Hepworth and Scholes.
 The urban district was abolished in 1938 by a County Review Order which saw the district and parishes merged into the urban district and parish of Holmfirth, which has been since included in Kirklees, West Yorkshire and renamed Holme Valley.